0xsend/super-send-token/docs/platform.md

 - Confirm removed contracts no longer exist.
 - Tilt runs with updated resource names.

-Commit: 8f87619

-## 4440c4a Bootstrap Superfluid config and deployments
+## Bootstrap Superfluid config and deployments

 Why:
 Establish the network configuration and deterministic deploy